Adhithyaram29D/Supervised-Regression-Assignment/README.md

 A synthetic dataset is created since no real-world data is available.
 Each sample is a 50×50 grayscale image with exactly one pixel set to 255 and all remaining pixels set to 0.
-The corresponding label is the normalized (x, y) coordinate of the bright pixel.

 Model Selection